 In the high-growth field of gene-based testing, Roche Molecular Diagnostics (which has its global headquarters in California) develops a variety of screening tools such as blood supply screening kits and HIV and hepatitis tests based on DNA analysis.
 The unit is also focused on developing and commercializing companion (or personalized) diagnostic products, which help doctors determine how a patient's genetic make-up will affect how that person will respond to drugs or other forms of treatment.
 The division is a leader in the molecular diagnostics field and has launched a broad line of DNA-based tests for disease detection and companion diagnostic purposes.

 The Roche Tissue Diagnostics, which is primarily made up of Arizona-based subsidiary Ventana Medical Systems, develops systems that analyze human tissue for the diagnosis of cancers and other diseases.
 The Tissue Diagnostics unit is working to expand its offering of diagnostic probes; it is also working to develop companion diagnostic tests.
-In addition to growth through acquisitions, Ventana launches new product offerings through internal R&D efforts and partnerships, such as its Vantage workflow management system for faster tissue sample processing and its HER2 companion diagnostic test for breast cancer (both launched in 2011).
+In addition to growth through acquisitions, Ventana launches new product offerings through internal R&D efforts and partnerships.

 In 2015 the global diagnostics division was investing 450 million Swiss francs (over three years) in a new diagnostic manufacturing facility in China.